-UserLock can audit, control and apply a user access policy to two kinds of VPN sessions:
+UserLock can audit, control and apply a user access policy to the following type of VPN sessions:

 VPN sessions when authenticated with the RADIUS protocol on a Microsoft Network Policy Server (included in Windows Server).

 - This requires the 'NPS agent' to be installed in this service.

 RADIUS clients (Microsoft RRAS, VPN hardware routers) should be configured to contact the NPS server for 'RADIUS authentication' and 'RADIUS accounting'.